-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) 8 In order to meet the Standards, the team recommends the College conduct regularly scheduled library surveys of all students and faculty, regardless of location, in order to gauge user satisfaction, knowledge of services, behavior and experience, and to use the results as the basis for improvement.
-(Standards II.B.1, II.B.3) Office of Institutional Research Library Division Academic Council petitions reviewed for past six years (2010-2016) and analyzed for improvement.
+Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Dec.
+2017) (Blue font = Completed by Jan.
+2018) (Red Font = (12 out of 17) RECOMMENDATION HAS BEEN MET) 8 In order to meet the Standards, the team recommends the College Office of Academic Council petitions reviewed for past six years (2010-2016) and analyzed for improvement.
 A narrative is being formulated to address what changes have been instituted that resulted in a decrease in the number of residency related petition to the academic council.
 Student Services will have a meeting analyze the data with the goal of completing this Recommendation by the end of June 2017.
 The College Catalog has been updated to include this information.
-RECOMMENDATION HAS BEEN MET Library faculty/staff have developed a survey instrument with assistance from the Director of Institutional Research, with a plan to administer the survey to students and faculty at the Monterey, Marina, Seaside, and online locations prior to the end of the spring 2017 semester.
-A link to the Library survey was emailed to all students on 4/18/17, and will be emailed to MPC faculty and staff between 4/19/17 and 4/21/17.
+RECOMMENDATION HAS BEEN MET Library faculty/staff have developed a survey instrument with assistance from ð conduct regularly scheduled library surveys of all students and faculty, regardless of location, in order to gauge user satisfaction, knowledge of services, behavior and experience, and to use the Institutional Research Library faculty/staff have developed a survey instrument with assistance from the Director of Institutional Research, with a plan to administer the survey to students and faculty at the Monterey, Marina, Seaside, and online locations prior to the end of the spring 2017 semester. results as the basis for improvement.
+(Standards II.B.1, II.B.3) Library Division A link to the Library survey was emailed to all students on 4/18/17, and will be emailed to MPC faculty and staff between 4/19/17 and 4/21/17.
 The survey closed on 5/7/17.
 The Office of Institutional Research has delivered the raw results to the Library Division, where the initial review of emerging themes has begun.
 Goal to complete this Recommendation by Fall Flex 2017.
 Library personnel have completed an initial review of the survey data and have identified several general areas where improvements can be made.
 A written report of the results and initial recommendations for improvements is in progress as of 6/16/17.
 The Spring 2017 Library Survey identified areas for improvement in Library programs and services, which are reflected in the Library's 2017-2018 goals.
+The Library will continue to conduct a similar survey on an annual basis to